yy-7105/Elimination-tower-defence/README.md

 - Lower FPS
 - Add new enemy: Triangle
 - Limit max number of towers that can be built each wave (can be added up)
-- Show enemies info in the next wave on the right
+- Show info of enemies in the next wave on the right
 - Show selected tower's attributes
 - Add option to skip to next wave after current waves cleared
-- Adjusted towers and enemies' attributes
+- Adjust towers and enemies' attributes
-- Bugs fixed
+- Fix bugs